r4dixx/discord-quotebot/docs/README.md

 Almost there!
 We just need to link up your Firebase project to your Discord bot.

-- Head to your project settings and [navigate to the "Service Accounts" section](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk)
+4. Head to your project settings and [navigate to the "Service Accounts" section](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk)

-- Click on `Create service account` and `Generate new private key` (this will download a `*.json` file for you)
+5. Click on `Create service account` and `Generate new private key` (this will download a `*.json` file for you)

-- Move the downloaded file to [the config directory](../src/config) and make sure to rename it `firebase.json`.
+6. Move the downloaded file to [the config directory](../src/config) and make sure to rename it `firebase.json`.
 Do not share it with anyone!

 That's it!
-Now we can move on to the last step.
+Now we can go to the last step.

 ***